Travel.State.Gov > International Travel > Country Information > Sudan International Travel Information

 Taxis: Taxis are available throughout Khartoum, but they are unsafe and you should not use them.
 Most do not meet U.S. safety standards.
 Drivers rarely speak English.
 Have your destination written down in Arabic.

-Trains: There is weekly passenger train service from Khartoum to Wadi Halfa.
-Trains are generally dilapidated.
+Trains: There is weekly passenger train service from Khartoum to Wadi Halfa and to Port Sudan.
+Trains are dilapidated.

 See our Road Safety page for more information